 How to change your Google Chrome password

 The Google Chrome browser uses your Google account details for user identification.
 You can edit your password at accounts.google.com.
-A quick way to get to this page from within the Chrome browser is to click on your user avatar (at the top-right of the screen, beside your extensions), and select Manage your Google Account from the drop-down menu.
+A quick way to get to this page from within the Chrome browser is to click on your user avatar (at the top-right of the screen, beside your extensions) and select Manage your Google Account from the drop-down menu.

 To change your password, click on the word Password.
 You’ll be asked to enter your current Google account password again.
-Click Next, and a page where you can set a new Google account password will open.
-Choose a strong, unique password and enter it twice.
-Finally, click Change Password to update your Google account password.
+Click "Next", and a page where you can set a new Google account password will open.
+Choose a solid and unique password and enter it twice.
+Finally, click "Change Password" to update your Google account password.

 How to reset your Google Chrome password

-If you’re having trouble logging into Google Chrome because you’ve forgotten your password, you can recover your account by clicking Forgot password? on the login screen.
+If you’re having trouble logging into Google Chrome because you’ve forgotten your password, you can recover your account by clicking "Forgot password?" on the login screen.
 You’ll be asked whether you remember any recent passwords of your account.
-This helps prove that you’re not just running a bot in an attempt to gain access to someone else’s account.
+This helps prove that you’re not just running a bot to gain access to someone else’s account.

-If you can’t remember a recent password, click Try another way.
+If you can’t remember a recent password, click "Try another way".
 Assuming that you’ve set up a recovery email for your Google account, a password recovery code will be sent to that email.
 Enter this on the next page of the process to verify that you’re the actual owner of the account.
-From there, you’ll be asked to enter a new password for your Google account, allowing you to log in again.
+You’ll be asked to enter a new password for your Google account, allowing you to log in again.